The National Football Museum- Manchester

-Jules Rimet still gleaming – On Saturday July 30th it will have been fifty years since England captain Bobby Moore wiped his hands before collecting the Jules Rimet Trophy from Queen Elizabeth at the old Wembley Stadium after beating West Germany by 4-2 after an exciting period of extra time.
-Can it really have been fifty years?
+Jules Rimet still gleaming – On Saturday July 30th 2020 it will have been fifty four years since legendary England captain Bobby Moore wiped his hands before collecting the Jules Rimet Trophy from Queen Elizabeth at the old Wembley Stadium after beating West Germany by 4-2 after an exciting period of extra time.
+Can it really have been fifty four years?

 The Witton Road End of Villa Park was still an open terrace at the time but what an introduction to professional football I had that day!
 Chelsea beat the `Villans` by 6-2 with the legendary `Blues` striker Bobby Tambling scoring five goals and Tony Hateley grabbing a couple for Villa.